About Me

 News

 February 2025 — In our new preprint, we study how long chains of thought need to be for transformers to solve different algorithmic problems.
+Update: accepted to ICML 2025!

 August 2024 — Honored and excited to receive ACL 2024 best paper award for "Why are Sensitive Functions Hard for Transformers?"!